84th Punjabis: Early history

-The regiment had its antecedents in the old Madras Army of the British East India Company, which was largely responsible for the British conquest of south and central India.
+The regiment had its antecedents in the Madras Army of the East India Company, which was largely responsible for the British conquest of south and central India.
 It was raised at Vellore in August 1794, as the 34th Madras Battalion.
 The regiment's first action was during the Fourth Anglo-Mysore War near Mallavelly on 27 March 1799.
 On 4 May, it fought in the Battle of Seringapatam, where Tipu Sultan made his last stand.
-The regiment's next major action was in the Second Maratha War, where it fought in the Battle of Assaye on 3 September 1803, under General Arthur Wellesley, the future Duke of Wellington.
+The regiment's next major action was in the Second Anglo-Maratha War, where it fought in the Battle of Assaye on 3 September 1803, under General Arthur Wellesley, the future Duke of Wellington.
 The regiment's performance was much appreciated during the day's fierce fighting, where it suffered 228 casualties.
 As a reward, it was permitted to display the word "Assaye" with the device of an elephant on their colours and appointments.
 In 1810, it took part in the expeditions to Bourbon Island and Mauritius in the Indian Ocean.
 It was again engaged against the Marathas during the Third Maratha War of 1817–19, which decisively broke the Maratha power in India.
 In the latter part of the 19th century, the regiment did not see much action, although it saw active service in Burma.

-General Arthur Wellesley, later Duke of Wellington, directing the 2/12th Madras Native Infantry (84th Punjabis), at the Battle of Assaye, 1803.
-Painting by JC Stadler c.
-1815.

 84th Punjabis

-In 1902, the regiment, now designated as the 24th Madras Infantry, was reconstituted with Punjabi Muslims, Sikhs and Rajputs.
+In 1902, the regiment, now designated as the 24th Madras Infantry, was reconstituted with Punjabi Muslims, Sikhs and Jats.
 Next year, as a result of the reforms brought about in the Indian Army by Lord Kitchener, all Madras units had 60 added to their numbers, and the regiment's designation was changed to 84th Punjabis.
 During the first three years of the First World War, the 84th Punjabis remained deployed on the North West Frontier of India.
 In March 1917, they were dispatched to Mesopotamia, where it operated on the Euphrates Line.
 By now, the Turkish Army in Mesopotamia had been largely defeated and the regiment did not see any significant fighting.
 In November 1918, it moved to Salonika in Greece and then six weeks later to the Russian Transcaucasia in support of the White Russian forces fighting the Bolsheviks.
 After spending 1919–20 in Turkey as part of the Allied occupation forces, it returned home in October 1920.